yvdriess/precipes/README.md

 # precipes
 Parallel Recipes : massively parallel and distributed workflows made easy

-**Caveat Programmer: This is a first demonstrator version which will be very soon obsolete.
+**Caveat Programmer: This is a first demonstrator version.
 A rework and cleanup pass is underway, pending a stable release.**

 Key features:
   - Write down a workflow or pipeline in a simple declarative json script.
 For each stage you only specify a bash command string, input names and output names.